 Typically, a full-time student is required to register 4 courses in trimester 1, 3 courses in trimester 2 and trimester 3.
 A part-time student is required to register 1 or 2 courses per trimester.

 Each course will be taught once a week for a duration of 3 hours (3 AUs).
-The classes may take place on evenings (7pm to 10pm) on Tuesday and Thursday or in the morning (9am to 12pm) or afternoon (1pm to 4pm) on Saturday.
+The classes may take place on weekday evenings (7pm to 10pm) or on Saturdays (9am to 12pm; 1pm to 4pm).

 All classes are conducted at NTU’s main campus/One-North campus/Novena campus.